 Leaving the practice of law was not an easy decision, but one I have never second guessed.
 I am not one of those people that became a legal recruiter because I hated the practice of law and needed an easy alternative.
 I worked at a great firm with extremely bright and enjoyable attorneys and worked in a sexy field on cutting-edge issues that were featured in the newspaper on a regular basis.
 Then why did I leave the practice?
 Although I enjoyed many aspects of practicing law, I knew deep down that I did not have the level of passion I felt I needed in order to keep me going for the next 30 years.
 With a background in psychology, I knew that my true passion involved talking to and helping people with issues of a more personal nature.

 About one year before I left the practice, I read an article about legal career counseling and how many lawyers were using it to gain more clarity on their professional goals.
 So I contacted a career counselor in D.C.—a lawyer himself who had left the practice of law to become a counselor—and spent some time taking personality and vocational tests and exploring different types of practices in light of my natural strengths and strongest interests.
 All the testing and discussions with my career counselor confirmed what I already knew—my true passion was working with and helping people on a direct level, and I also loved to write.
 I had thought about legal recruiting over the years and had always thought it would be interesting, and my career counselor even suggested looking into it, but for some reason the “Jaws” theme popped into my head every time I thought about legal recruiters, due mostly to the overly aggressive recruiters who had contacted me while I practiced.
 So, before thinking about leaving the practice (and giving my wife a heart attack), I wanted to explore fields of law, other than IP, that involved direct contact with people regarding issues of a more personal nature.
 I explored family law and estate planning—two very “people-oriented” practices—but for some reason I still was not too excited about moving forward.
-At this point, I felt frustrated and was convinced that I would never find a legal job that was a right fit for me.
+At this point, I felt frustrated and was convinced that I would never find a legal job that was a right fit for me.- To better understand the dynamic between recruiters and in-house staff, see Don’t Mess with Legal Recruiting Coordinators.

 This all changed one evening when I contacted a former colleague that had left the IP world to become a legal recruiter with BCG Attorney Search.
 Like a good recruiter, she asked a lot of questions as to what I was looking for and what I enjoyed doing.
 I did the same regarding her switch out of the legal profession.
 The more we talked, the more I realized that we had very similar personalities, very similar interests, and, most importantly, she absolutely loved her job.
 She explained how BCG approached recruiting with a very counseling-based model, and all the recruiters (almost exclusively former large law firm associates) took recruiting extremely seriously.
 After our conversation, I reviewed BCG’s website and was absolutely blown away by its sophisticated technology, the voluminous content it provided the legal community, its research-based recruiting model, the highly detailed cover letters they provided for their candidates, and the pedigree of the recruiters.
 Most recruiters had graduated from top law schools and had excelled at the most prestigious law firms in the country.
 I was most impressed with the level of dedication and focus that BCG seemed to have to the recruiting profession—to me, BCG seemed to treat legal recruiting the way the most serious and accomplished attorneys treated the practice of law.
-Needless to say, I was no longer concerned about the shark-like stereotypes I had about legal recruiters and had suddenly become very excited about legal recruiting.
+Needless to say, I was no longer concerned about the shark-like stereotypes I had about legal recruiters and had suddenly become very excited about legal recruiting.- If you’re evaluating this career path, my personal journey into legal recruiting explains the passion and purpose that drove me to choose this profession.

 Once I had received an offer to work for BCG, I had no reservations of leaving the practice of law and couldn’t wait to begin recruiting.
 The next part of the article discusses life as a BCG recruiter.